As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 An Oleh Chadash who is recognized by the IDF as a Chayal Boded is entitled to a monthly stipend of 540 NIS per month, as long as he enlists within 5 years of the date when the Lone Soldier received Oleh Chadash status.
 To receive this benefit, the soldier must apply to Misrad Haklita, and present a Teudat Oleh, as well as an Active Service Certificate (Ishur Sherut Sadir), which may be obtained from the Lone Soldier’s unit.

 A Chayal Boded who is an Oleh Chadash is entitled to this benefit until the end of his military service.
-However, this benefits may need to be renewed each year at the Misrad Haklita.
+However, these benefits may need to be renewed each year at the Misrad Haklita.

 Benefits Offered by Misrad Habinui